Change Language

 Grade : Industrial Grade

-Chemical Name : Potassium iodide
+Chemical Name : Urea

-Storage : Keep away from moisture
+Storage : Other, Keep in a cool dry and ventilated place away from moisture

 Send Inquiry